Vasuki-shayana/Altimetric/README.md

 ## API Endpoints
-Refer the swagger documentation he server will run on http://localhost:5000.
+Refer the swagger documentation the server will run on http://localhost:3000/api-docs/

 ## Environment Variables
 Create a .env file in the root directory and add the following: